University Policies

 - Any cost that is the student's responsibility.

 Faculty are encouraged to provide enough detail in the description to help participants understand potential risks.
 Please refer to the Policy on Faculty-Led Off-Campus Domestic Academic Travel for additional information.
+Please see the full text of the Faculty-Led Off-Campus Domestic Academic Travel Policy on the University’s policy website.

 Fireworks, Firearms, and Other Weapons

 Per N.C.
-General Statute 14.269.2(k1) and (k2), a person who has a concealed handgun permit that is valid under North Carolina law, or who is exempt from obtaining a permit pursuant to North Carolina law, may have a handgun in a closed compartment or container within the person’s locked vehicle or in a locked container securely affixed to the person’s vehicle.
-A person may unlock the vehicle to enter or exit the vehicle provided the firearm remains in the closed compartment at all times and the vehicle is locked immediately following the entrance or exit.
+General Statute 14.269.2(k1) and (k2), a person who has a concealed handgun permit that is valid under North Carolina law, or who is exempt from obtaining a permit according to North Carolina law, may have a handgun in a closed compartment or container within the person’s locked vehicle or in a locked container securely affixed to the person’s vehicle.
+A person may unlock the vehicle to enter or exit the vehicle provided the firearm remains in the closed compartment at all times, and the vehicle is locked immediately following the entrance or exit.

 Housing and Residential Education